Origin of treasure

 Going to the library was like a treasure hunt, an expedition.

 "Better so," was the Senora's sole reply; and she fell again into still deeper, more perplexed thought about the hidden treasure.Ramona|Helen Hunt Jackson

 The life of a laborer that is content with what he hath, shall be sweet, and in it thou shalt find a treasure.

-Wisdom that is hid and treasure that is hoarded, what profit is there in both?
+My children, keep discipline in peace: for wisdom that is hid, and a treasure that is not seen, what profit is there in them both?

 The treasure taken on board these vessels was afterwards conveyed to the bank of England in 20 wagons.The Every Day Book of History and Chronology|Joel Munsell